CMHAAorg/cmhaa-website/site/content/resources/commonwealth-bank’s-a-better-day-program.md

 Another key challenge is ensuring *A Better Day* provides holistic solutions in addressing mental health and wellbeing.
 From mindfulness practices, dietary guidance, best practice sleep techniques, to how to cope with change; the Program is designed to address the many interdependent parts that effect and contribute to an individual’s mental wellbeing.

 *A Better Day* is also accessible 24/7 to CBA employees to ensure key resources can be accessed anytime, anywhere.
 The Program questionnaire can also be retaken at any point to reflect the employee’s most current circumstances.

-**Time and resources required**

-The Program was designed and built in-house over several months.
-In order to develop a truly holistic program, the resources within the Program were developed in consultation with a number of leading industry experts including psychologists, sleep specialists, exercise physiologists, and dieticians.
-To ensure the content developed was relevant and accessible to all, a number of channels of engagement also had to be considered, such as podcasts, articles, videos, infographics and interactive PDFs.

-An added challenge within the current context of COVID-19, was that many employees were working remotely at the time of the Program’s launch, requiring much greater focus to be placed on internal communications as a means of promotions since no physical launch event could be held.
-Channels of promotion included Intranet articles, leader’s notes, a direct email to all employees, Yammer posts, as well incorporating the Program into webinar/Skype sessions delivered to teams on the wellbeing resources available.

-CBA’s current challenge is to ensure employees continue to engage with and utilise the resources of *A Better Day* to drive behavioural change and maximise the benefits of the Program.
-As a starting point, ongoing promotion and advocacy of the Program will be required.

-**Outcomes**

-*A Better Day* launched in June 2020, so whilst the outcomes of this Program have yet to be determined, the intended benefits include:

-* Increased awareness of the importance of staying mentally fit by creating a sustainable, self-paced platform that allows employees the opportunity to invest in their own wellbeing as and when they need it.

-  A reduction in employee’s overall perceived levels of stress and an improvement in levels of wellbeing which can be captured through the *A Better Day* Program Questionnaire.

-  Employee advocacy and endorsement of the Program through direct feedback and engagement in internal networking platforms such as Yammer.

-  Increased levels of employee engagement and productivity demonstrated through annual engagement surveys.

-  A reduction in Lost Time Injury Rates related to work-related psychological injury; and reduced unplanned absences and staff turnover.